The kindergarten curriculum is now available as a book with a complete, week-by-week schedule, supply lists, and more!

 - The Children’s Treasury of Virtues (this is a combination of The Children’s Book of Virtues, The Children’s Book of Heroes, and The Children’s Book of America)

-This entire reading list was downloaded from the Water on the Floor curriculum.
+Our entire reading list was downloaded from the Water on the Floor curriculum.
 I was so excited when I found this as the other curricula had just mentioned a single nursery rhyme per week and a single poem per day from a children’s poetry anthology.
 I liked this one so much better because it sticks to one poet per week which I think gives him good exposure to different styles of poetry as well as introducing him to a variety of different poets.

 - Mathematics Enhancement Programme Reception Year (free)*